jdittrich/userNeedResearchBook/text/dataAnalysis.md

 > * Again, like in the diagram before, starting is good.
 I would hypothesize that the anticipation feels great and that the actual start even lifts the mood a bit on top (?)
 > * Like in P2, client wishes/negative feedback drag the mood down.
 Here we have negative feedback.
 > * Maybe starting/trying a new approach is a bit like the positive feeling at the projects start (also P4 shows a similar pattern, P2 framed it more as solving problems.
 I don't know if that is the same)
-> * The pattern of “new approach good/client feedback bad” repeats (at time of the research, the project was still ongoing, so there can't be a “end is positive” pattern here.)
+> * The pattern of “new approach good/client feedback bad” repeats (at time of the research, the project was still ongoing, so there can't be an “end is positive” pattern here.)
 >

  -------